 Freelance translators may or may not negotiate prices with you, particularly for really small jobs.
 They may have a flat rate that they won’t change.
 They may also ask you to pay in advance for those jobs, so be prepared for that.
 Many use payment systems like PayPal that you would need to use as well.

 Depending on your specific need, an individual translator might be the right choice or a translation company could be the right one.
-Be prepared so you know who to ask and what to expect!
+Preparation is key, so you know who to ask and what to expect!